kuhlskev/ansible-cisco-asa/README.md

 ## Feedback

 If you have any questions or feedback.
-Please send me a note over [at my blog](http://networklore.com/contact/) or submit an issue here at Github.
+Please send me a note at kekuhls@cisco.com.

+## How to run

+You can edit a playbook and run all within the playbook (sample: sample_playbook.yml)
+	ansible-playbook sample_playbook.yml -i inventory

+or you can edit/create a yaml to consume into the playbook (sample: run asa-api.yml with input.yml)
+	ansible-playbook asa-api.yml -i inventory

+## Taking advantage of converting a current ASA config into yaml to be consumed by asa-api.yml
+edit the library/create_OG_ACL_yaml.py with the asa config file to convert to yaml and the name of the output file and run the script